-As of 23 March, Diavata, located 70 km from Idomeni, is accommodating a total of 2,253 migrants and refugees.
-Most of them are Syrians and Iraqis.
+As of 16 March, Diavata, located 70 km from Idomeni, is accommodating a total of 2,100 migrants and refugees.
+Most of them are Afghanis, Syrians and a few Iraqis.
 The current capacity of the center is 2,151 with a tendency to increase it up to 4,000.
 The center is run by the Ministry of Interior.

-Idomeni-Evzoni
+Idomeni

-The borders with fYROM have remained closed and a total of 12,000 migrants and refugees are currently stranded in Idomeni.
+The borders with fYROM have remained closed and a total of 10,500 migrants and refugees are currently stranded in Idomeni.